Our six PGPs maintain and develop the knowledge and professional practice of surveying.

 The Professional Group Panels have been formed following the recommendations in the Bichard RICS Review to ensure a greater role and voice for the professional disciplines within RICS’ formal governance structure.
 Their formation was based on extensive global consultation and roundtable discussion with members.

-PGPs will meet at least quarterly.
-The work of each PGP will be supported by RICS staff, including a responsible lead with appropriate sector expertise to act as the leading point of engagement with the chair and panel members.
+The PGPs meet quarterly.
+The work of each PGP is supported by RICS staff, including a responsible lead with appropriate sector expertise to act as the leading point of engagement the chair and panel members.